cosmos/cosmos-sdk/docs/core/proto-docs.md

 | EXECUTOR_RESULT_SUCCESS | 2 | The executor was successful and proposed action updated state. |
 | EXECUTOR_RESULT_FAILURE | 3 | The executor returned an error and proposed action didn't update state. |

-QueryParamsResponse is the response type for the Query/Params RPC method.

 <a name="cosmos.group.v1beta1.Proposal.Result"></a>